-- Find a relaxing activity to do the day before or day of exam - Avoid cramming the day before or day of exam - ▶ Having everything ready the evening before - Expect some anxiety or stress or nervousness it is normal, and can help provide a positive edge.
+- Find a relaxing activity to do the day before or day of exam - Avoid cramming the day before or day of exam best if prep has been ongoing - ▶ Have everything ready the evening before... make the morning easy - Expect some anxiety or stress or nervousness it is normal, and can help provide a positive edge.
 How we perceive and think about stress does affect our experience of it.